 Matt has been working with SPS since November of 2016 as a graphic designer, animator and camera operator.
 His background includes painting, drawing and short films.

-Matthew Vaughan is an Instructional Designer with SPS.
+Matthew Vaughan is the Associate Director of Instructional Design and Operations.
 He comes to SPS with an interdisciplinary background in religious studies and education.
 He is a former public school teacher from Tennessee, and he came to NYC in 2011.
 His PhD dissertation was a philosophy of education, asking questions about what it means to learn through dialogue.
 Matthew's research and writing center around the intersection of theology, teaching and learning, and media studies.
 His work has appeared in Restoration Quarterly, the Journal of Scriptural Reasoning, and the Christian Scholar’s Review.
 He is active in the American Education Research Association and the American Academy of Religion.

 Prior to joining SPS Instructional Support, Lucas worked within the beer industry, nuts / dried fruits quality control, and customer service.
-Lucas’ varied work experience attributed to his determined work ethic and creative outlook to life.
+Lucas’ varied work experience is attributed to his determined work ethic and creative outlook to life.
 He studied Music Production and Engineering at County College of Morris in Randolph, New Jersey (not far from his humble hometown Dover).
-Lucas’ free time can vary from watching his favorite soccer club Manchester United to jamming out with his band at the Sweat Shop in Brooklyn.
-He is eager to learn and expand his ever-growing horizons here at Columbia SPS.
+Lucas’ free time can vary from watching his favorite football club Manchester United to jamming out with his band at the Sweat Shop in Brooklyn.
+He is eager to learn and expand his ever growing horizons here at Columbia SPS.

 Joni joined SPS as a Webinar Specialist in May 2018 after working in a freelance Webinar Assistant with SPS for a number of years as well as teaching English and Humanities at New Jersey City University, Maryland Institute College of Art and The Poetry Center.
 At SPS she facilitates online class sessions and provides in instructional and technical support to faculty and students and is passionate about aiding in the creation of active, rigorous, and open learning environments.